Quantitative evaluation of methods to analyze motion changes in single-particle experiments: Results

-Participation in a single-trajectory task requires predictions of the \NumCP \ \ac{CP}s and the dynamic properties, i.e., the generalized diffusion coefficient $K$, the anomalous exponent $\alpha$, and diffusive-type identifiers of the resulting \NumCP$+1$ segments.
-Different metrics will be used to evaluate the methods' performance.
+Participation in the Single-trajectory Task required predictions of the $M$ CPs and the dynamic properties, i.e., the generalized diffusion coefficient $K$, the anomalous exponent $\alpha$, and diffusive-type identifiers of the resulting $M+1$ segments.
+Different metrics were used to evaluate the methods' performance.